-It’s made to last while still providing the comfort you need for long periods of time.
+They’re made to last while still providing the comfort you need for long periods of time.

-It is foldable and compact.
+They are foldable and compact.

 These are safe for kids as well.

-It comes in different sizes.
+They comes in different sizes.

-It’s suitable to use with all shotguns, power equipment, and lawnmowers.
+They’re suitable to use with all shotguns, power equipment, and lawnmowers.

-It provides extreme comfort.
+They provide extreme comfort.

-It features multipurpose use.
+They feature multipurpose use.

-It has an adjustable headband.
+They have an adjustable headband.

-It offers superior protection.
+They offer superior protection.

-It is too small for adults.
+They can be too small for adults.

 It’s not difficult to lose your hearing.
 A single exposure to loud noise can result in irreversible harm.
 Consider the effects of being exposed to power tools on a daily basis.
 Investing in the greatest hearing protection for your store will safeguard your hearing from years of damage.

 Hearing protection that feels good to you might not feel good to someone else.
-Investing in the best hearing protections for your needs will guarantee that you wear them rather than removing your plugs or muffs and putting them aside.
+Investing in one of the top hearing protections for your needs will guarantee that you wear them rather than removing your plugs or muffs and putting them aside.
 They won’t do you any good if you leave them on your workstation.
 Purchasing your own hearing protection can help you prevent the damage that cheap hearing protection may cause.
 Here is a detailed guide for you to help make the best decision.